CMS-A2-Group-J/A2/site.md

 To update price table on courses, straightly edit tables in WordPress schedule page.

 #### Registration
 The registration page concerns gathering information from user regarding their specific need requirements for the content present on the site.
-Upon collecting the user's ifformation, it is stored in a repository with their contact information attributed to each submission.
+Upon collecting the user's information, it is stored in a repository with their contact information attributed to each submission.
 The content display corresponds to all type of classes that can be scheduled.

 For registation site, we are using plugin [Wordpress Forms](https://fr.wordpress.org/plugins/WPforms/) to create forms.
-In wordpress admin page, go to puglins, and find plugin reffered to as WPforms Lite.
+In wordpress admin page, go to plugins, and find plugin referred to as WPforms Lite.